-LOS ANGELES (KTLA) — The Los Angeles Unified School District board has approved a plan to upgrade safety at more than six dozen preschools.
+LOS ANGELES (KTLA) — The Los Angeles Unified School District board approved a plan Thursday to upgrade safety at more than six dozen preschools.

-The $7 million dollar plan, which includes security gates equipped with video cameras, is funded by a bond measure passed by voters.
+The $7 million plan, which includes installation of security gates equipped with video cameras, was funded by a bond measure passed by voters.

-Planning for the security upgrades at several campuses has been in the works for over a year.
+Planning for the security upgrades at several campuses was in the works for over a year.

-Officials surveyed over a hundred preschools in the district and chose 76 to receive improvements that range from $50,000 to $200,000.
+Officials surveyed over a hundred preschools in the district and chose 76 to receive improvements that range from $50,000 to $200,000 in cost.

-Most of the schools will get new security systems.
+Most of the schools were slated to get new security systems.

-The projects are expected to be completed by the end of the 2013 school year.
+The projects were expected to be completed by the end of the 2013 school year.